Metro’s Tips From The Experts: Framing Your Prints

 8. This page is where you can set the paper type, the size of the print, border size/colour, and confirm files have been set up correctly (if using Adobe Photoshop).

-Self-service How to make a print
+How to make a print on Metros’ Self-Service

 Use our step-by-step guide for perfect prints

-Self-service is a professional quality service that brings together our expertise in colour-management with your expertise in preparing your file.
+Our Self-Service is a professional quality service that brings together our expertise in colour-management with your expertise in preparing your file.

 Although it is possible to upload any file, from phone camera, digital camera or scan, we would strongly advise that you follow the following steps to prepare your file from within a program such as Photoshop to ensure the best results every time: